robb-romans/docs-repo-template/api-guide-template/common-gs/get-credentials.rst

 To communicate with Rackspace Cloud services by using the REST API, you need your Rackspace Cloud account username, API key, and account number.
-To get this information, log in to the `Cloud Control Panel`_.
+To get this information, log in to the :mycloud:`Rackspace Cloud Control Panel<>`.

 .. note::
      In the API service documentation, the account number is referred to as